homiedopie/beberlei.de/2018/10/28/unslacking_tideways_company.rst

 As an engineer, I have learned to be productive when I have a quiet space and can tinker on a problem without getting interrupted.
-Slack makes this very difficult and at least for me, is a primary cause of annexity and fear of missing out (FOMO).
+Slack makes this very difficult and at least for me, is a primary cause of anxiety and fear of missing out (FOMO).

 While at first sight it seems chat is asynchronous it really is not.